 Group Go Card activities into the fewest days: Use the rest of the trip for doing other things.
 If you crammed all the Go Card activities in the Top Things to Do in San Diego into three days, you could save almost 40%, but you'd be so rushed you wouldn't have much time to enjoy them.
 Extend that to a more-reasonable five days and you'd save about 20%.
 Take seven instead, don't do anything else and the savings fall to just 5%.

 Choose the Go Select option.
 For all the Go Card activities on our Top Things to Do in San Diego, we estimated 20% savings.
 And because it's good for up to 30 days, you have a lot more days to do everything in.

 If you're prone to losing things (or forgetting to take them on a trip), the Go Card may not be for you.
 Lost cards are not replaceable or refundable.

-Inside Look at the Included AttractionsOf all California's top tourist destinations, San Diego has the most that charge high admission fees, with five of the top dozen attractions charging well over $50 per adult ticket, and three others requiring an admission fee.
+Inside Look at the Included AttractionsOf all California's top tourist destinations, San Diego has the most that charge high admission fees, with five of the top dozen attractions charging well more than $50 per adult ticket, and three others requiring an admission fee.
 Those attractions are why most people visit the city and if you plan to "do" them all, you'll probably use your Go Card a lot.
 However, not everyone wants to see the top sights, and these insights may help you make sense of it all.